ipdk-io/k8s-infra-offload/docs/setup.md

     then proceeds with creation of sub-functions.
 Under some circumtances, the sleep configured in the script is not sufficient.
-Driver is still busy allocating resources and initializing the base interfaces when the first subfunction creation request comes in leading to crash.
+Driver is still busy allocating resources and initializing the base interfaces when the first subfunction creation request comes in, leading to crash.

     Solution : Increase the sleep time in the setup_infra.sh script after `"install_drivers"` function.